Halle Berry, 54, Shows Off Her Fit Figure And A Unique Way To Incorporate A Workout Partner

 Happy #FitnessFriday!
 With all the chaos that comes with virtual online learning, it can be difficult for little kids to stay energized and engaged.
 So today, I thought I would throw my son Maceo into my workout!
 Fun for him and *necessary* for me !
 Check stories for my exclusive at home kiddie workout! ???? – Enjoy the long weekend!

-As the fan noted, the #FitnessFriday updates have also become a way for the actress to share some of her person and professional lives with fans.
-Along with the appearances from her family, the 54-year-old has also used the weekly posts to give some updates on current projects, including the hard work that has gone into some recent roles.
-That included the strenuous workout routines she used to stay fit for her stunts in John Wick 3.
+As the fan noted, the #FitnessFriday updates have also become a way for the actress to share some of her personal and professional lives with fans.
+Along with the appearances from her family, the 54-year-old has also used the weekly posts to give updates on current projects, including the hard work that has gone into some recent roles.
+That included the strenuous workout routines she used to stay fit for her stunts in John Wick Chapter 3 – Parabellum.